Behind the buzzwords: What China’s priorities mean for Europe

 Polish, English, French, Chinese

-Bachulska holds a PhD from the Graduate School for Social Research (GSSR), Polish Academy of Sciences.
-She graduated from the London School of Oriental and African Studies (SOAS) with a BA degree in Chinese and Development Studies and completed a Master’s Degree in International Politics (Chinese Politics and Diplomacy) at Fudan University, Shanghai.
+Bachulska holds a PhD from the Graduate School for Social Research at the Polish Academy of Sciences.
+She graduated from the London School of Oriental and African Studies (SOAS) with a BA in Chinese and development studies and completed a master’s in international politics (Chinese politics and diplomacy) at Fudan University, Shanghai.

 Xi Jinping’s comments at the recent National People’s Congress confirmed Beijing’s ambitions for the next five years – and the challenges they present for Europe